To view your agenda you must be signed in

 Edwin Schooling Latter

-- Brexit: It came, it went.
-What has been the impact on the UK and the EU’s economies and capital markets?
+- Brexit: How will it impact on the UK and the EU’s economies and capital markets?

 - Is Europe trapped between growing global populist movements and “the same old politics”?